 This measurement of sales efficacy makes more sense when compared to the competitors in the same industry.
 It can also be a useful metric to trend over time for a company.
 This allows us to determine if the sales collection practices in the company as deteriorating or keeping up.
 In some cases, an increasing average collection period number over time may indicated that the company may be adding customers with worsening credit profile or they may be loosening their credit requirements to increase sales.
 This may be considered a red flag for the future health of the company.

 Average Collection Period is closely related to the Accounts Receivable Turnover.
-When the Accounts Receivables turn over faster, the company collects cash faster, and therefore the Average Collection Period is smaller.
+When the Accounts Receivables turn over faster, the company collects cash faster, and therefore the ACP or Days Sales Outstanding is smaller.

 Average Collection Period = Days/Account Receivable Turnover